 Generally, there are four types of data that require to be protected from unauthorized people:

-- Personally identifiable information: This covers any data that could be used to identify a particular person.
+- Personally identifiable information (PII): This covers any data that could be used to identify a particular person.
 Information like the full name, social security number, driver’s license number, or passport number.

 - Protected health information: This information includes medical history, demographic information, test and laboratory results, mental health conditions, insurance information, and other personal health data.